Hornby5415/tipjar-base-miniapp/README.md

 Publishing and voting are connected to the currently available deployed contract method.

 When a future contract deployment includes the poll helper methods, the app can be updated to use those methods directly.

+## Notes

+This MiniApp is intentionally minimal.

+Keep the attribution metadata in `app/layout.tsx` directly inside the `<head>`.

+Keep the `dataSuffix` value consistent between Wagmi configuration and contract write calls.

+Do not add RainbowKit unless the wallet strategy changes.